mborgerson/wiki-export/wiki/Flash_ROM.md

 bus.

-The Flash ROM is mapped at 0xFFF00000 (if the ROM is 1 MiB; 0xFFFC0000, if the ROM is 256 kiB) into the but the Xbox kernel.
+The Flash ROM is mapped at 0xFFF00000 (if the ROM is 1 MiB; 0xFFFC0000, if the ROM is 256 kiB) in the Xbox kernel.

 For the content of the Microsoft flash images see [BIOS](/wiki/BIOS "wikilink").